On this page

 GraphQL is a standard, open-source API architecture that is an alternative to REST and other HTTP APIs.
 It features a query language that lets you access only the data you need.

 GraphQL has a couple of primary benefits for web developers:

-To learn more about the App Services GraphQL API, see GraphQL API.
+To learn more about the Atlas GraphQL API, see Atlas GraphQL API.